kb2ma/cotel/README.md

    $ ./cotel --dev
 ```

-`cotel.conf` uses reasonable property defaults, but please review its contents for specifics.
+In development mode, all resources are in the startup directory. `cotel.conf` uses reasonable property defaults, but please review its contents for specifics.

 ## Hacking
 If you'd like to make improvements to Cotel, see the [architecture](./doc/architecture.md) document to get started.